haskellfoundation/haskellfoundation.github.io/events/2023-ghc-development-workshop.markdown

 ### Ryan Scott

 Ryan has contributed to GHC since 2015, and has worked on type class deriving, Template Haskell, pattern-match coverage checking, and various odds and ends in the type checker.
 He has worked as a research engineer at [Galois, Inc.](https://galois.com/) since 2020, where he works on a variety of program analysis tools such as [Cryptol](https://cryptol.net/), [Crux](https://crux.galois.com/), and [SAW](https://saw.galois.com/).
 In addition, Ryan maintains a large number of libraries on Hackage, and as a result, he contributes to the maintenance of [head.hackage](https://gitlab.haskell.org/ghc/head.hackage), which makes it possible to check if upcoming changes to GHC will affect the code that he maintains.

+### Sam Derbyshire

+Sam is a GHC contributor who joined the Well-Typed team in late 2021.
+Despite being relatively new to GHC, Sam has already made significant contributions to the project, such as overhauling representation-polymorphism checking and more recently the handling of duplicate record fields.
+He attributes this success to the wonderful community of GHC contributors who helped him become familiar with the project.
+In addition to his work on GHC, Sam also developed a graphics shader library in Haskell; his latest project involves typesetting Japanese sheet music for the shakuhachi.

+### Simon Peyton Jones

+Simon is an Engineering Fellow at Epic Games.
+Until 2022, he was a researcher at Microsoft Research in Cambridge, England, where he started in 1998.
+He’s also an Honorary Professor of the Computing Science Department at Glasgow University, where he was a professor during 1990-1998.
+Simon is interested in the design, implementation, and application of lazy functional languages.
+He was one of the original designers of Haskell, and much of his work is focused around the Glasgow Haskell Compiler and its ramifications.
+Simon's earlier work was instrumental in discovering how to generate efficient code for lazy languages on stock hardware, but today, he focuses on the GHC type checker, constraint solver, and simplifier.

+### Sylvain Henry

+Sylvain has a background in high-performance computing and has been contributing to GHC since 2015.
+He joined IOG in 2019 to work full-time on GHC.
+Since 2022, he has led a small team of engineers working on improving Haskell tooling.
+His contributions include `ghc-bignum` (an improved implementation of GHC's support for big numbers), improvements to GHC's constant-folding capabilities, various fixes to the RTS, and a lot of refactoring to make GHC's code more modular and to make GHC a better cross-compiler.
+In 2022, his team added a new JavaScript backend to GHC, adapted from GHCJS.

 ## Participation